First, here’s a look at the fastest-growing food topics of the past year:

 Huel says its customers include doctors, students, and shift workers on top of fitness buffs and efficiency-obsessed tech executives.
 The focus is on offering "nutritionally complete" meals rather than low-calorie products — a message that mirrors the broader cultural shift toward health and wellness over weight loss.

 Cereal companies are often at the forefront of adopting new kinds of preserved fruit.
 Since freeze-dried fruit has low water content, they're mostly sugar, so buyers like the taste and cereal companies like the fact that they can say “no sugar added” by removing the non-sugar components of an ingredient.
 These strategies help cereal companies address the growing group of consumers shying away from cereal in favor of a more healthy breakfast option.
-On the demand side, freeze-dried food is growing in popularity alongside hiking.
-Covid also accelerated this trend, as people bought preserved foods and experimented with more baked goods.

 In parallel, the "ugly produce" business is booming; Imperfect Foods and Misfits Market have collectively raised over half a billion dollars to grow their business of selling produce that tastes better than it looks.
 As it turns out, the "ugly produce" business has existed for a long time: soups, sauces, and baked goods are often made with pieces of produce that wouldn't look good on a shelf but that taste fine when chopped up and processed.
 Freeze-dried strawberries are another example of how the food industry repurposes food products that wouldn’t otherwise have strong shelf appeal.